agile-ts/agile/CONTRIBUTING.md

 ### What Happens Next?

-The core Team of AgileTs is constantly monitoring pull requests and merges them if they seem correct.
+The Core Team of AgileTs is constantly monitoring pull requests and merges them if they seem correct.
 Help us to keep pull requests consistent by following the guidelines above.